rmcantin/bayesopt/README.md

 The paper can be found at http://jmlr.org/papers/v15/martinezcantin14a.html

-Commercial applications may also adquire a **commercial license**.
+Commercial applications may also acquire a **commercial license**.
 Please contact <rmcantin@unizar.es> for details.